synthesized-io/insight/CONTRIBUTING.md

 [evaluator](https://github.com/synthesized-io/evaluator) (See the README.md to get information about evaluation results).

-There is a special `dev` branch which is used to develop the next version of architecture consisted of many features that can not be done in isolation.

 Quick fixes and changes outside of `synthesized.core` can be pushed straight to the master if there is an urgent need.
 If you do so, please notify colleagues and provide a reason for that.